Updated 4 November 2020

 Yes.
 The office is open to the public Monday-Friday, 10am-4pm.
 In line with Ministry of Health guidelines, all visitors must use hand sanitiser provided and the check-in for contact tracing.

-Mavericks, Devotion, Wai, Emperor, Provocateurs, Idyllic, NYO Leningrad, Rebels, Kia Kotahi, Cadence and Passion.
+Mavericks, Devotion, Shed Series Wai, Emperor, Provocateurs, Idyllic, NYO Leningrad, Rebels, Kia Kotahi, Shed Series Cadence, Passion and (except for Wellington) Eroica.

 Can I get a refund for the cancelled concerts?